Tweaking The Water Visuals¶

 We can use the Tiling property to lower the distortion strength across one axis, and keep the full strength across the other.

-The Thickness property sets the thickness of the water surface line.
+The Thickness property sets the thickness of the surface line.
+The thickness can be either Absolute or Relative to the water height.

 We will look into the Submerge Level property later when we go through the water fake perspective effect properties, here.